google/comprehensive-rust/src/exercises/day-2/points-polygons.md

 <details>

 Since the method signatures are missing from the problem statements, the key part of the exercise is to specify those correctly.
-Do not modify any of the tests.
+You don't have to modify the tests.

 Other interesting parts of the exercise: